RomainDereu/Romagnetics_FS-404/README.md

 To update the Software:

-Whether on Mac on or Windows, simply download the new version at the following link:
+Whether on Mac or Windows, simply download the new version at the following link:

 [Windows Executable](/03_Computer%20Program/Windows_executable)
 [Mac Executable](/03_Computer%20Program/Mac_executable)

 # 05_Regarding the Mac Executable
-If you get the following error when running the Mac programm for the first time:
+If you get the following error when running the Mac program for the first time:
 "FS-404" Not Opened

 ![Mac_error_1](/04_Other/Readme_pictures/Mac_error_1.png)